apigee/apigee-devportal-kickstart-drupal/README.md

 We'd love to accept your patches and contributions to this project.
 Make sure to read [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 Development is happening in our [GitHub repository](https://github.com/apigee/apigee-devportal-kickstart-drupal).
-The drupal.org issue queue is disabled, we use the [Github issue queue](https://github.com/apigee/apigee-devportal-kickstart-drupal/issues) instead.
+The drupal.org issue queue is disabled, we use the [GitHub issue queue](https://github.com/apigee/apigee-devportal-kickstart-drupal/issues) instead.

 ## Support

-This project, which integrates Drupal 8 with Apigee Edge, is supported by Google.
+This project, which integrates Drupal 9 and Drupal 8 with Apigee, is supported by Google.